-the acceptability of homosexuality in South Africa.
-The results, which were never released, showed the deep and widespread rejection of homosexuality among South Africans (Hoad, Martin and Reid 2005).
-This confirmed some NCGLE members' suspicions that the organisation was not going to resist a backlash from conservative groups.
-Thus, instead of demanding public hearings to discuss the inclusion of sexual orientation in the constitution and consequently raising the topic in public opinion, NCGLE opted for a low-profile action.
+orientation in the constitution and consequently raising the topic in public opinion, NCGLE opted for a low-profile action.
 Without attracting too much attention from the public, the organisation collected many support letters from different organisations and high-profile individuals involved in the struggle against apartheid, such as Cape Town's Archbishop Desmond Tutu.
-Additionally, NCGLE members elaborated a submission to the Constitutional Assembly close to its deadline, in order to avoid exposition of the issue in the media.
+Additionally, NCGLE members elaborated a submission to the Constitutional Assembly close to its deadline,4 in order to avoid exposition of the issue in the media.

 Presented to the Assembly in February 1995, the NCGLE's submission raised many reasons for keeping the expression 'sexual orientation' in the final version of the constitution (NCGLE 1995).
-It is important to point out that in many passages in the submission, NCGLE members stressed the commonalities between discrimination based on sexual orientation and discrimination based in 'race' or gender.
+It is important to point out that in many passages in the submission, NCGLE members stressed the commonalities between discrimination based on sexual orientation and discrimination based on 'race' or gender.
 Overcoming the past of discrimination and oppression was one of the main objectives of the new South Africa.
 Only by promotion of equality and human rights for all would this objective be attained.
 In this context, hopes for ending discrimination and oppression were vested in the Constitution, especially in the Equality clause within its Bill of Rights, to fulfil the aspirations of all South Africans for a fairer life.
-The 14 grounds of nondiscrimination enlisted in the clause eight, paragraph two of the constitution were interconnected - namely race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language and birth.
+The 14 grounds of non-discrimination enlisted in the clause eight, paragraph two of the Constitution were interconnected - namely race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language and birth.
 Excluding one of them would endanger the nation's commitment to reconciliation and national unity.

 To understand the relative success of the lesbian and gay movement in constructing a clear parallel between prejudices of 'race', gender and sexual orientation, one must analyse how South African activists have presented and elaborated the issue of homosexuality.
 The NCGLE's submission emphasised sexual orientation as an inherent part of the identity of all human beings.
-Were sexual orientation excluded from the constitution, the other social conditions enumerated would be in a vulnerable situation.
+Were sexual orientation excluded from the Constitution, the other social conditions enumerated would be in a vulnerable situation.

-- 2.1 The fourteen conditions specified in section 8(2) of the interim constitution contain a common thread: they are all human characteristics, - 5 The deadline for the Constitutional Assembly to present the final version of the Constitution was 6 May 1996.
-After that, it was required to be certificated by the Constitution Court before coming into effect. (www.constitutionalcourt.org.za/site/theconstitution/history.htm (accessed 17 Jan.
-2013)).
+- 2.1 The fourteen conditions specified in section 8(2) of the interim constitution contain a common thread: they are all human characteristics, some immutable, others inherent features of human identity.
+They do not form a closed number of protected conditions.
+But they constitute a recognisable complex of related and analogous conditions intrinsic to human individuality, personality or identity. - 4 The deadline for the Constitutional Assembly to present the final version of the Constitution was 6 May 1996.
+After that, it was required to be certificated by the Constitution Court before coming into effect (Constitutional Court of South Africa 2013).